 Closing: Around Bhai Dooj (October/November)

-Dates are announced annually by the Badrinath–Kedarnath Temple Committee.
+The official dates are announced every year by the Badrinath–Kedarnath Temple Committee (BKTC).

 Tip: Always confirm official opening dates before planning.